 D’inverno faceva molto freddo (It was very cold in the winter)

-As mentioned before, the imperfetto is very useful when you want to talk about habitual actions in the past and to describe something that happened (in the past).
+As mentioned before, the imperfetto is very useful when you want to talk about habitual actions in the past and describe something that happened.

-We use the imperfetto also for actions that happened at the same time in the past.
+We use the imperfetto also for actions that happened at the same time.

 Habitual actions: what used to happen